civisanalytics/civis-jupyter-python3/README.md

 To update the version simply change the version number in `.ds_python_version`

-## Testing Integration with the Civis Platform
+## Testing Integration with Civis Platform

 If you would like to test the image locally follow the steps below: